 Peter O'Neill was re-elected as prime minister by 60 votes to 46 following the June–July 2017 national election.
-O'Neill has consolidated his influence in the new parliament, and over the next three months, will be primarily concerned with improving the government’s revenue and ensuring that the scheduled November 2018 APEC summit in Port Moresby goes smoothly.
-Corruption remains a concern, with allegations of fraud damaging government and opposition figures, as well as senior public officials.
+O'Neill has consolidated his influence in the new parliament, and will be primarily concerned with improving the government’s revenue.
+Corruption is key a concern, with allegations of fraud damaging government and opposition figures, as well as senior public officials.
 Disputes over landowner royalty payments will disrupt work on mines and surrounding areas.
-Crime levels in the capital Port Moresby and the country remain high, while intertribal conflict occurs regularly in rural areas.
+Crime levels in the capital Port Moresby and the country are high, and intertribal conflict occurs regularly in rural areas.

 PNG is a challenging operating environment.
 Weak institutional capacity, inadequate skilled labour, limited infrastructure and tribal violence are significant barriers to business operations.
 These problems are very unlikely to be resolved within the next three years, particularly while government spending remains low.
 Road infrastructure is poor, and high rates of crime inhibit operations, with businesses often requiring additional security measures.
 Small-scale strikes occur occasionally but have limited impact, while large strike actions are rare, likely only occurring once or twice a year.
 Corruption is a key concern, as senior officials are often arrested on corruption charges, and there is a severe lack of transparency in government decision-making.